awestover/thoughts/content/risk3/main.md

 I don’t even think we’re past the point of no return.

+Please don’t despair.

-Please don’t despair or go make the situation worse by working on AI capabilities.
+Please don't make the situation worse by working on AI capabilities.

 Please try to make the situation better.